-Bearing in mind that providers account for only about 25% of all interim work, they are still an essential part of your marketing mix.
+Bearing in mind that providers account for about 45% of all interim work, they are an essential part of your marketing mix.

 While we have met up with interims who claim never to have used a provider, equally we know of some who have always worked with providers.
 We know of some who are registered with 3 or 4 providers, whilst others take a ‘more the merrier’ approach.

 It’s essential that you find the right ones for you.
-You should, of course, ask your friends and colleagues if they have had good experiences (and get introductions if possible!).
-Other than that, you should turn to databases such as the one on this website, (link to it) where you can put in your market segment and up will come the providers who say they deal in your arena.
+You should, of course, ask your friends and colleagues if they have had good experiences (and get introductions if possible).
+Other than that, you should turn to databases such as the one on this website, where you can put in your market segment and up will come the providers who say they deal in your arena.

 Keeping in touch